 When it comes to roof moss, it can become a cumbersome issue.
-In the Pacific Northwest, it is the foremost cause of roof leaks, shifting shingles and ruining the overall look of your home.
-Some people have decided to take matters into their own hands and look to DIY solutions.
+In the Pacific Northwest, it is the foremost cause of roof leaks, shifting shingles, and ruining the overall look of your home.
+Some people have decided to take matters into their own hands with DIY solutions like laundry detergent.
 Before going into some DIY strategies, it is worth knowing just how moss growth occurs.
 This can give you an insight into how to best tackle roof moss.
 We decided to ask a Professional who broke down moss growth in four general steps.

 - Dirt on the Roof